Laravel-Backpack/docs/5.x-dev/demo.md

 - Your admin panel is available at http://localhost/backpack-demo/admin
 - Login with email ```admin@example.com```, password ```admin```
-- You can register a different account, to check out the process and see your gravatar inside the admin panel.
+- You can register a different account, to check out the process and see your Gravatar inside the admin panel.
 - By default, registration is open only in your local environment.
 Check out ```config/backpack/base.php``` to change this and other preferences.
 - Check out the Monsters admin panel - it features over 50 field types.
 - Devs love Backpack not just for its standard functionality, but also for how easy it is to code your own, or customize every little bit of it.
 Our recommendation: